Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces

-As at the end of Section \ref{subsec_bord1}, we endow every open line segment in $\mathbb{RP}^2$ with the metric given by $\frac{1}{\sqrt{6}}$-times the logarithm of cross-ratio.
-In view of the above properties, we obtain Part (\ref{item_thmintro31}) of Theorem \ref{thm_intro3} by applying the following local result, proved in Section \ref{subsec_reduction1} below, to every $H_i$: \begin{proposition} Let $g=e^u|\dz|^2$ be a solution to Wang's equation on $(\H,\dz^3)$ satisfying
+In view of these properties, Part (\ref{item_thmintro31}) of Theorem \ref{thm_intro3} is an immediate consequence of the following local result, proved in Section \ref{subsec_reduction1} below, applied to every $H_i$: \begin{proposition} Let $g=e^u|\dz|^2$ be a solution to Wang's equation on $(\H,\dz^3)$ satisfying